elatov/elatov.github.io/_posts/2012-08-02-getting-an-esx-host-up-on-the-network-running-on-vmware-workstation.md

 	16:17:23.750079 00:50:56:c0:00:01 > 00:0c:29:2c:54:17, ethertype IPv4 (0x0800), length 98: 10.0.1.1 > 10.0.1.128: ICMP echo reply, id 52787, seq 1, length 64

 Looking at the packet captures I noticed that the ESXi host was using the following MAC address: 00:0c:29:2c:54:17 but looking at the ESX host it is using the following mac address: 00:50:56:4c:e5:09.
-You will notice the ESX host is using it&#8217;s typical virtual MAC address starting with 00:50:56.
-Where the ESXi host is using the &#8220;physical&#8221; MAC address that was assigned to it.
+You will notice the ESX host is using it's typical virtual MAC address starting with 00:50:56.
+Where the ESXi host is using the "physical" MAC address that was assigned to it.
 The physical mac address assigned to the ESX host can be seen from the esxcfg-nics output:

 	[root@localhost ~]# esxcfg-nics -l
 	Name   PCI   Driver Link Speed    Duplex MAC Address MTU Description